ankit-paul-003/Animated-Login-Page/README.md

 # Animated-Login-Page
-It is a simple animated login page.
+It is a simple animated sign in page.